markojovo/Coolant-Control-Simulation/README.md

 ## Project Overview
 This project simulates an advanced coolant control system for an inverter, implementing a PID controller and a state machine to manage inverter temperature.
 The simulation runs in real-time, utilizing multithreading to separate the plant simulation from the control logic.

+The current goal of this project is to have this be a simulation environment for training Reinforcement Learning agents via an OpenAI Gym interface.

 ## Key Components

 ### 1. Plant Simulation (`plant_simulation.cpp`)